|St. Nicholas Uganda Children's Fund

 three orphans, by the end of the year the number of children they were assisting had grown to more than fifty.

-Now in its fourteenth year, the Uganda Children’s Fund is supporting over 250 children in school and providing
+Now in its fifteenth year, the Uganda Children’s Fund is supporting over 250 children in school and providing

 additional assistance to needy families.
-More than seventy-five students have completed university or vocational
+More than one hundred students have completed university or vocational

 school, and are now gainfully employed.